 - There is no shelter at any of the stops on this tour (except inside the salt cavern, if the tour includes this).
-It will be very hot, so bring sunscreen and a hat.
-And water.
+It will be very hot, so bring sunscreen and a hat, and a water bottle.

-- A very different valley can be seen in the Rainbow Valley tour.
-This valley is more moist, and so has more life (including bird life, for the birders who might come across this article).
-This tour usually combines with an Atacameña rock art segment at Yerbas Buenas, giving it a bit of culture as well.
+- You can visit a very different valley with the Rainbow Valley tour.
+This valley is moist, and so has more life (including bird life, for the birders who might come across this article).
+This tour usually comes together with an Atacameña rock art segment at Yerbas Buenas, giving you a bit of culture and history as well.

 - If you’re interested to see the El Tatio geysers, this is a very early morning tour and it will be very cold.
 Pack appropriately if you want to see these geysers.
-It is also among the highest altitude locations, so not a good choice for one of your earlier tours.
+It is also among the highest altitude locations, so it’s not a good choice for one of your earlier tours.

-You can simplify matters by considering all the remaining tours as being about some kind of niche activity.
-This is the category with the most variety, but actually if you think about them this way, choosing the tours that are best for you becomes easy.
-Essentially, it’s about what you are into.
-You don’t have to do stuff that you’re not into!
+All the remaining tours are actually about some kind of niche activity.
+This is the category with the most variety, but if you think about them this way, choosing the tours that are best for you becomes easy.
+Essentially, it’s about your personal interests.
+The rest of it, you can ignore.

-I’d like to especially note the astronomy sub-category, because of Atacama’s position as an amazing stargazing location, and host of the ALMA observatory.
+I’d like to especially recognise the astronomy tours sub-category, because of Atacama’s position as an amazing stargazing location, and host of the ALMA observatory.
 Here are the things I learned:

 - You can visit ALMA itself, although I didn’t do that (I might have, if I’d known how to do it beforehand).
-This is a tour by the ALMA Visitor Centre itself, and not by a tour agency.
+This would be a tour by the ALMA Visitor Centre, and not by a tour agency.

 - If you want to go on a stargazing tour in Atacama, then make sure your trip timing is not on a full moon.
 The darker the moon, the better.
 Don’t be a muppet like me, and come exactly around the full moon.